Lawler's algorithm: Algorithm

 The algorithm builds the schedule back to front.
 For each scheduling step, it looks only at the tasks that no other tasks depend on, and puts the one with the latest due date at the end of the schedule queue.
 Then it repeats this process until all jobs are scheduled.

 The algorithm works by planning the job with the least impact as late as possible.
-Starting at $t = \sum p_j$ that $p_j$ is the production time of job $j$.
+Starting at $t = \sum p_j$ that $p_j$ is the processing time of job $j$.